Last updated: 11th August 2020

 A fixed rate mortgage is exactly that: fixed.
 The interest rate doesn’t rise or fall within an agreed period of time, so you know from the start what you’re going to pay each month.

 However, these fixed rates don't last for the entire term of the mortgage.
 They're often used as introductory offers to attract new customers.
-When the fixed rate runs out, you're typically moved onto another deal– usually the lender's Standard Variable Rate (SVR), which tends to be more expensive.
+When the fixed rate ends, your rate will automatically revert to lenders SVR unless you move onto another deal.
+This tends to be more expensive which is why remortgaging is a popular option.

 If your mortgage has ERCs, they're likely to be highest in the first year and fall which each passing year, so the earlier you leave your mortgage, the higher penalty you're likely to have to pay.